Everyone's Asking For The "Modern French" Manicure RN

 What is the "modern French" manicure?

 The shape is key, too.
-"The 'modern French' manicure substitutes the classic square shape for a softer, more subtle, rounded or almond nail shape, and the French tip is delicate and slim as opposed to wide and more defined," explains Streets.
+"The 'modern French' manicure substitutes the classic square shape for a softer, more subtle, rounded or almond nail shape, and the French tip is delicate and slim as opposed to wide and more defined," explains Ami.
 "This looks a little more understated and sophisticated, especially if painted in more muted shades of cream rather than the typical bright white tip.
 It gives the illusion of being your nails — but better."
-Take inspiration from digital creator Sarah on Instagram.

 What is the difference between a "modern French" and a French manicure?